frederic-perez/AmE-dictionary/data/idioms.md

 __close as the bark to the tree__ As connected as is possible.
 Often used to describe a particularly intimate relationship or friendship. _Jenna and Elise are as close as the bark to the tree—I rarely see one without the other!_
 __close call__ _n_ :three::hammer:
 __close in__
-__close the gap (between someone or something)__ To reduce or eliminate some disparity or imbalance between two people, things, groups, etc. _The former champions were ahead by 21 points at halftime, but the underdogs have been steadily closing the gap._
+__close the gap (between someone or something)__ :two: To reduce or eliminate some disparity or imbalance between two people, things, groups, etc. _The former champions were ahead by 21 points at halftime, but the underdogs have been steadily closing the gap._
 __close up shop__
 __close, but no cigar__ Close, but not enough to win or succeed.
 __closed-minded__ :dart: